NikolayKanchevski/SierraEngine/README.md

 <br>

 <p>
-A little <strong>open-source</strong> game engine, written in C# (.NET 6.0), which features some of the most common game programming techniques built-in.
+A little <strong>open-source</strong> rendering/game engine, written in C# (.NET 6.0), which features some of the most common game programming techniques built-in.
 It is based on the <b><a href="https://www.vulkan.org/">Vulkan</a></b> rendering API, which provides support for
 <b>Windows 7-11</b>, <b>macOS</b>, <b>Linux</b>, <b>Android</b>, <b>iOS</b>, <b>tvOS</b> and other operating systems,
 though the engine has only been tested on <b>Windows 10, 11</b> and <b>macOS Monterey</b>.
 All of its features are listed below.